emax-77/Cycling-Club/README.md

 This Django project is a platform to manage members, club events and club treasury.
 The aim of the project is to create a simple application for management of club members, club treasury, publication of club events with the possibility of registration of members for individual club events.

+# Latest updates
-***on 15.08.2024 an authentication app added into the project.
-With this app new features will be added soon...***
+- on 15.08.2024 an Auth app added into the project.
+With this app new features will be added soon.
+- on 20.08.2024 a confirmation email is sent to the user after registration to club event.

+***preparing some more updates...***

 # To login both to pages and admin section: username: testadmin, password: 12django34